VezertVezert

 • CDN and caching — ensuring global performance consistency

-Without these foundations, continuous website improvement becomes inefficient.
+Without these foundations, continuous improvement becomes inefficient.
 Teams end up fixing infrastructure instead of improving results.

 SEO Structure as a Growth Lever